neurodata-dev/meda/README.md

 ### INSTALLATION

+Currently there seems to be a problem installing in RStudio.
+The best way seems to be installing from R via command line.

 To download and install run the following in R:

 ```R
 require(devtools)